 Most importantly, we want to make a difference.
 That’s what investing for impact means.
 And that means we need to be a patient investor.
 Transformation doesn’t happen overnight, which is why we take a long-term view of 10 years and beyond to give early innovations a real chance to develop their commercial potential.

 We also have the ability to continue to invest in subsequent funding rounds as a company grows and develops.

 But this is not all forward planning—we are already investing.

 This will give start-ups access to industry expertise and specialised lab and clinical facilities and infrastructure to develop and commercialise their innovations.

 Andrew [Nash] will talk more about the Incubator in his presentation, so I won’t steal his thunder now.

 But it’s a great example of how our unique business model can bring together leading universities, global companies, research institutes, start-ups, businesses, investors and government.

-Breakthrough Victoria – University Innovation Platform
+Breakthrough Victoria – University Innovation Fund

 The idea is to take the world-class ideas and research coming out of Victorian universities and help them grow into commercially viable businesses.

 The University of Melbourne Genesis Pre-seed Fund